-When looking for a new onboarding software or an employee onboarding system, be careful about falling for flashy designs and low prices.
-Instead, focus on these four essential traits, and you won’t go wrong.
+When looking for new onboarding software or an employee onboarding system, be careful about falling for flashy designs, pretty colors and low prices.
+Instead, focus on these four essential onboarding software features, and you won’t go wrong.

 Some companies like to make the work environment relaxing.
 Smaller companies, especially.
-They’ll plop a new hire down, have some fun chats about what it’s going to be like to work for them, introduce them to the team, and have them fill out forms.
-That’s fine in some cases, but most candidates, even if they want to work in a loose environment, want new hire onboarding to be a process, not a single meeting.
+They’ll plop a new hire down, have some fun chats about what it’s going to be like to work for them, introduce them to the team and have them fill out a myriad of necessary forms.
+That’s fine in some cases, but most candidates, even if they want to work in a loosened environment, want new hire onboarding to be a process, not a single meeting.
 In fact, 52% of new hires want to receive organized, relevant and well-timed content as part of their onboarding process, likely making it the biggest area talent acquisition can improve on.